wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_ibft_proposeValidatorVote.md

 ---
-title: etc:ibft_proposeValidatorVote \[POST\] {disallowed}
+title: ibft_proposeValidatorVote  {disallowed} - Ethereum Classic
-description: Propose to add or remove a validator with the specified address.
+description: Example code for the ibft_proposeValidatorVote  {disallowed} json-rpc method. Сomplete guide on how to use ibft_proposeValidatorVote  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters